mrehkopf/vcs/docs/user-manual/src/output-window.md

 Right-clicking inside the output window will bring up its context menu, which gives you access to the various controls and dialogs of VCS.

-### Eye dropper

-The eye dropper is a special non-interactible element of the context menu.
-It shows the RGB color values of the pixel over which the context menu was opened.

 ### Save as image

 Selecting this option will save the output window's contents into a PNG image file under VCS's working directory.
 The VCS terminal window will show the name of the file.